Programming-Project-2021-22/programming-project-2021-22.github.io/contents/3-git/4-commands.md

 - Committing triggers git to record a snapshot of the sate of the repository

-- Git does NOT store a copy of all the files, only the changes
+- Git does NOT store a copy of all the files in a repository, only those that changed since the last commit

 - Commits are organized in a chain, with each commit pointing to one or more predecessors